 Figure 3.
 An illustration of our model architecture (Sec.
 3).
 The model first extracts visual features of nodes and edges from a set of object proposals, and edge GRUs and node GRUs then take the visual features as initial input and produce a set of hidden states (a).
-Then a node message pooling function computes messages that are passed to be node GRU in the next iteration from the hidden states.
+Then a node message pooling function computes messages that are passed to the node GRU in the next iteration from the hidden states.
 Similarly, an edge message pooling function computes messages and feed to the edge GRU (b).
-The $\oplus$ symbol denotes a learnt weighted sum.
-The model iteratively updates the hidden states of the GRUs (c).
-At the last iteration step, the hidden states of the GRUs are used to predict object categories, bounding box offsets, and relationship types (d).
+The \oplus symbol denotes a learnt weighted sum.
+The model iteratively updates the hidden states of the GRUs are used to predict object categories, bounding box offsets, and relationship types (d).

 the hidden states.
 In particular, we choose Gated Recurrent Units [7] due to its simplicity and effectiveness.
 We use the hidden state of the corresponding GRU, a high-dimensional vector, to represent the current state of each node and each edge.
-As all the nodes (edge) share the same update rule, we share the same set of parameters among all the node GRUs, and the other set of parameters among all the edge GRUs (Fig. 3).
-We denote the current hidden state of node i as $h{i}$ and the current hidden state of edge $i \rightarrow j$ as $h{i\rightarrow j, r}$ .
-Then the mean field distribution can be formulated as where $f_j^x$ is the visual feature of the i-th node, and $f{i-j}^x$ is the visual feature of the edge from the i-th node to the j-th node.
-In the first iteration, the GRU units take the visual features f' and f' as input (Fig. 3(a)).
-We use the visual feature of the proposal box as the visual feature $f_i^x$ for the i-th node.
-We use the visual feature of the uniton box over the proposal boxes b, b, as the visual feature $f{i-j}^x$ for edge i $\in j$ .
-These visual features are extracted by an ROIpooling layer [12] from the image.
+As all the nodes (edges) share the same update rule, we share the same set of parameters among all the node GRUs, and the other set of parameters among all the edge GRUs (Fig. 3).
+We denote the current hidden state of node ia sh, and the current hidden state of edge $i \rightarrow j$ as $h{i\rightarrow j}$.
+Then the mean field distribution can be formulated as where f_i^p is the visual feature of the i-th node, and f{i-j}^p is the visual feature of the edge from the i-th node to the j-th node.
+In the first iteration, the GRU units take the visual features f^p and f^p as input (Fig. 3(a)).
+We use the visual feature of the proposal box as the visual feature of the union box over the proposal boxes b_i , b_j as the visual feature f{i-j}^p for edge $i \in j$.
+These visual features are extracted by an ROI-pooling layer [12] from the image.
 In later iterations, the inputs are the aggregated messages from other GRU units of the previous step.
 We talk about how the messages are aggregated and passed in the next subsection.

-$$\prod{j \neq i} Q(x{i \rightarrow j}|h{i \rightarrow j})Q(h{i \rightarrow j}|f{i \rightarrow j}^e)$$ (2)
+$$\prod{i} Q(x{i\rightarrow j}|h{i\rightarrow j})Q(h{i\rightarrow j}|f{i\rightarrow j}^e)$$ (2)